 Unmanned Aerial Vehicle(UAV) also known as “Drones” are gone quite popular over the last few decades.
 But since these multi rotors are upgraded with FPV (First Person View) and 1080P HD Camera, they have increased in popularity all over the world.

-Building a drone isn’t much of a rocket science, with good guidance, you could build you own super fast and reliable drone.
+Building a drone isn’t much of a rocket science, with good guidance, you could build your own super fast and reliable drone.
 And for this purpose I’m here to help you out, after reading this article (Which is quite long and you need at least 15-20 min) building a drone would be like taking a candy from a baby.
-You will be able to build your own first drone within a week and you will be building a drone which you can modify, upgrade and repair.
+You will be able to build your first drone within a week and you will be building a drone which you can modify, upgrade and repair.

 Drone Built Basic Part List

-- Drone Frame
+- Quadcopter Frame